-- 26. Only the President jointly with the Union General Manager shall sign a contract which commits the Union to any obligation that extends beyond the current financial year.
-Such contracts shall only be signed with the prior written authorization of the relevant budget holder.
-Such authorizations shall be made within the limits set out in paragraphs 14 21 of this regulation. - 27.
-Appointments of staff (except those employed on a 'casual' or 'zero-hours' contract basis) and any variance to their contracts shall be authorized by the Honorary Senior Treasurer.
+- 26. Only the President jointly with the Union Operations Manager shall sign a contract which commits the Union to any obligation that extends beyond the current financial year.
+Such contracts shall only be signed with the prior written authoriszation of the relevant budget holder.
+Such authoriszations shall be made within the limits set out in paragraphs 14 21 of this regulation. - 27.
+Appointments of staff (except those employed on a 'casual' or 'zero-hours' contract basis) and any variance to their contracts shall be authoriszed by the Deputy President (Finance & Services) or their nominee.Honorary Senior Treasurer.